mswjs/msw-storybook-addon/README.md

 #### Using the addon in Node.js with Portable Stories

-If you're using [portable stories](https://storybook.js.org/docs/writing-tests/stories-in-unit-tests), you need to make sure you call the `load` function of your story, so that the MSW loaders are applied correctly.
+If you're using [portable stories](https://storybook.js.org/docs/writing-tests/stories-in-unit-tests), you need to make sure the MSW loaders are applied correctly.

+### Storybook 8

+You do so by calling the `load` function of your story before rendering it:

 ```ts
 import { composeStories } from '@storybook/react'